IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- "for the Composition!"
 	- Only talks about the composition or is catatonic.
 Removing possession leaves them with no memory of events

-Pick up here
-- Damien fainted, is pinned under the Rod
+- Damien fainted... is pinned under the Rod
-	- Damien comes to in a bit, confused about what happened.
-Just felt like the opera singing was really annoying, got pissed.
-	- Carolus: Damien has always had asthma, is prone to fits - will ask attendants to keep a closer eye on him
-- Torek: anyone who wants to buy Elysian fog should go thru Ornsgrym, she does not handle sales
-- another assassination attempt against V - 2 is coincidence, 3 is a pattern
-	- Lauswa is assailant?
+- Leads to get the PCs to the festival
+- are you doing anything with V vs the other nobles

 ### Elysian Fog